The Mexican

 The Mexican is a 2001 American romantic crime comedy film directed by Gore Verbinski.
-The film stars Julia Roberts and Brad Pitt, with James Gandolfini, Bob Balaban, J. K. Simmons, and Gene Hackman in supporting roles.
+The film stars Julia Roberts and Brad Pitt, with James Gandolfini, Bob Balaban, J. K. Simmons, David Krumholtz and Gene Hackman in supporting roles.

 It tells the story of a small-time criminal (Pitt) who is sent on a mission to retrieve an antique pistol in Mexico, while his girlfriend (Roberts), frustrated with their troubled relationship, finds herself entangled in a series of unexpected events.

 The Mexican was released in the United States on March 2, 2001, to mixed reviews from critics, and grossed $147.8 million.

 Plot

 In Los Angeles, a traffic light changes to red, and off-screen sounds of an automobile collision are heard.

 Five years later, Jerry Welbach has been working off a debt to imprisoned mob boss Arnold Margolese.
 After Jerry fouls up what was supposed to be his final errand, Margolese's second-in-command, Bernie Nayman, sends Jerry on a new, final errand: retrieving an antique pistol in Mexico for Margolese from a man named Beck.
 This additional job proves to be the last straw for Jerry's girlfriend, Sam, who leaves him to move to Las Vegas.

 In Mexico, Jerry finds the pistol with Beck, who explains the history of the legendary gun, known as "the Mexican".
 When Beck is killed by a stray bullet from celebratory gunfire, Jerry calls his colleague Ted and learns that Beck was Margolese's grandson.
 Just then, Jerry's car is stolen, with Beck's body and the pistol inside.
-Jerry recovers the car and the gun, shooting one of the thieves in the foot and burying the body.
+Jerry recovers the car and the gun, shooting one of the thieves in the foot and burying the body, but cuts off, and keep, a toe as a keepsake.

 While Sam is traveling to Las Vegas, a well-dressed hitman attempts to abduct her but is shot by another hitman who captures her instead.
 The second hitman introduces himself as Leroy and explains that he was hired to hold Sam hostage to ensure Jerry delivers the pistol.

 Sam explains to Leroy that Jerry became indebted to Margolese five years earlier after crashing into Margolese's car while running a red light.
 At the accident site, the police discovered someone tied up in Margolese's trunk whom he intended to kill.
 Margolese was sent to prison for five years, and Jerry was forced to run errands for Margolese during that time.
 Bonding with Leroy, Sam correctly deduces that he is gay and encourages him to pick up Frank, a traveling postal worker.
 The three of them reach Las Vegas, and Leroy and Frank spend the night together.